 The coastal ocean plays a disproportionately important role in the global carbon cycle as it is responsible for ~50 % of the annual new phytoplankton production despite only covering 5-10 % of the ocean area.
 Such high levels of biological production can be a major control on air-sea CO2 exchange, and also provides the basis of supporting the vast majority of global fishery production.
 However, the coastal ocean is a highly dynamic system that experiences short term events such as hurricanes, upwelling, and phytoplankton blooms that can have strong controls over the carbon cycle.
 However, the effects of these episodic events are not well understood because ship-based observational strategies are ineffective at observing such stochastic events.
-As a result, a recent Coastal Carbon Synthesis report highlighted the need to further develop our observational capacity through the development of new autonomous platforms.
+As a result, a recent Coastal Carbon Synthesis report highlighted the need to further develop our observational capacity through the development of new autonomous platforms specifically designed to work in the continental margins.

-Over the past six years, MBARI has developed the Coastal Profiling Float (CPF), a technology that aims to be the basis of an in situ biogeochemical observational network for the coastal ocean.
-This effort, led by Ken Johnson and Gene Massion, is designed to build upon the Argo profiling float array, which represents the only in situ observational network scalable to the global ocean (see the SOCCOM story for details on profiling floats).
-The approach of the CPF project was to modify existing profiling float technology for operation in coastal waters to extend the reach of the existing Argo array to the coastal zone.
-Furthermore, this new platform was optimized for ease of integration of sensor suites that are critical to interpreting costal carbon cycles such as oxygen, nitrate, pH, and bio-optics.
-This development effort significantly leverages previous work at MBARI, since a number of these chemical sensors such as nitrate and pH were developed in the Chemical Sensor Lab.

-One key development of the CPF was the integration of a larger buoyancy engine, approximately 10 times the size of an open ocean float.
-This offers significant advantages for this platform.
-First, it enables the capability of a ‘park’ mode, where the CPF sits on the sea floor between profiles rather than drifting mid-water column.
-This is a critical requirement for operating in the coastal zone because it minimizes the distance the float drifts between profiles due to ocean currents, which are significantly stronger in the coastal ocean compared to the open ocean.
-Second, it makes the CPF a very versatile platform for integrating additional systems and prototype sensors in the future due to its increased payload capabilities.
-For example, the Biological Oceanography Group equipped a prototype CPF with a sediment trap in order to study particle export dynamics in the Monterey Bay.
-Combining particle and biogeochemical sensor data will provide a more comprehensive understanding of the dynamic carbon cycling processes.

-The CPF technology is rapidly maturing, and to date, prototype CPFs have conducted X missions, spanning Y days. (more stats here).
+MBARI’s Coastal Profiling Float (CPF) project has developed a new autonomous platform optimized to make biogeochemical measurements in the continental margins (the coastal zones) of the world’s oceans.
+Profiling floats are arguably the only platform that can (and have) scaled up to support global and regional scale observing projects on an economically sustainable basis.
+The international Argo project is aimed at quantifying the heat content of the world’s ocean and has maintained a global array of more than 3000 profiling floats for more than a decade.
+The SOCCOM project is deploying 200 floats in the Southern Ocean to determine its influence on climate.
+Profiling floats move vertically through the water column by changing their buoyancy.
+The buoyancy “engine” in the CPF has roughly 10 times the capacity of the floats used on Argo and SOCCOM allowing the CPF to 1) profile through the strongest density gradients seen in the ocean, e.g., the Columbia River mouth and in the arctic and 2) anchor on the bottom to reduce undesirable horizontal drift outside the desired measurement volume.
+In addition, the CPF supports the desired suite of biogeochemical instruments (salinity, temperature, pH, oxygen, nitrate, fluorescence, backscatter and optical radiation) with the capability to support additional instruments.
+The CPF is proving to be a versatile platform and the MBARI Biological Oceanography Group is using 2 CPFs with significantly larger payloads including a sediment trap and acoustic telemetry to study particle export dynamics in the Monterey Bay.
+Combining particle and biogeochemical data will provide a more comprehensive understanding of dynamic carbon cycling processes.

+The CPF project has gone through and extensive development and test process over the last several years.
+For 2018 we are transitioning from the development phase into science operations.
 The first science mission is planned for the summer of 2018, where three CPFs will be operated simultaneously in an array to investigate the source of nutrients that support the high phytoplankton production in the bay.
-The study is expected to last three months, with each CPF performing multiple profiles a day.
+The study is expected to last one month, with each CPF performing multiple profiles a day.
 One of the key technical objectives of this mission is to incorporate high-resolution model outputs for ocean currents to maintain the array geometry throughout the experiment.